koelle25/pst-stack/README.md

 ## Installation

 ### Install Composer
-If you have not installed [Composer](https://getcomposer.org/), do that now.
+If you haven't installed [Composer](https://getcomposer.org/) yet, do that now.

 Under *nix I prefer to install Composer globally in `/usr/local/bin`, but you may also install Composer locally in your current working directory.